HannesOberreiter/gbif-extinct/README.md

 ### Docker

 GitHub action is used to generate the web-sever as a docker container [hub.docker.com/r/hannesoberreiter/gbif-extinct](https://hub.docker.com/r/hannesoberreiter/gbif-extinct).
+See the [Dockerfile](Dockerfile) for details of the build and the [docker-compose.yml](docker-compose.yml) for the deployment.